 Cloud computing holds great promise for the future of information technology (IT).
 As the technology matures and the install base grows, more businesses are choosing to mix on-premise and cloud environments to create a “hybrid infrastructure.”

 Demystifying Hybrid Infrastructure

 Most businesses are finding their existing IT infrastructure is not suitable to move to the cloud entirely.
-Issues with bandwidth, latency, and compatibility have?made?many companies realize that often, moving everything into the cloud it isn?t the best solution.
-This requires businesses to do some advanced planning, to maximize the benefits of the cloud.
+Issues with bandwidth, latency, and compatibility have made many companies realize that often, moving everything into the cloud isn’t the best solution.
+This requires businesses to do some advanced planning to maximize the benefits of the cloud.
 Here are some things to consider:

 Analyze Current Infrastructure